 Ciliau Aeron, nr Aberaeron, Cardiganshire, Wales, SA48 8DG

 March to October.
 Wednesday to Sunday.
 Also open Tuesdays late July to early September and Bank Holiday Mondays.
 Open 11am to 5pm.

 over 4 years by Louise 3 / 5This is a marvelous place to visit.
 Just down the road from where we live and it is a local treasure.
 One cautionary word.
 Take a packed lunch as the two old people running the food concession are not on 'top of their game' and its not very good, but very expensive.
 We have got the country's best fish and chip shop in Aberaeron (the Celtic).

 over 4 years by Pete 3 / 5Llanerchaeron is a small gentleman's villa.

-almost 5 years by David Rees 5 / 5A first class day out.
+about 5 years by David Rees 5 / 5A first class day out.
 We visted not knowing what to expect and were blown away.
 The house servants area, farm and garden were excellent.
 The garden is managed by one person and volunteers with the emphasis on vegetable production.
 These are sold in the reception building you can also buy meat from the farm.
 We bought some pork and red currants which my better half showed how tasty real pork is.
 I will definatley be back with the gardening club.
 Not at all like a National Trust property much better.